Faculty & Staff Directory

 Office: Off campus

-Office Hours for Winter 2020 are Tuesdays and Thursdays, 12:00 - 1:00 pm Pacific Time via real-time email.
+Office Hours for Spring 2020 are Mondays and Wednesdays, 12:00 - 1:00 pm Pacific Time via real-time email.
 Please email me any time.
 I'm happy to help and will respond within 24 hours.

 HUMN 3 World Myths in Literature, Arts, and Film